purplesprinklesdev/censusProject_CSDS341/README.md

 - `python main.py`

 You should now see a prompt that says `Enter Command:`.
-Try "test".
-Make sure you get an error that mentions "NOTAREALTABLE"
+Try "countUnder20", and check that you get a realistic value for your dataset.